 - If the individual removes consent

-- If the original reasons of the data collected is no longer needed to be processed
+- If the original reasons for the data collected are no longer needed to be processed

 - If the data was used unlawfully